The United Kingdom is one of our most like-minded partners in the world.

 Tel: (+612) 6270 6666

 Brexit has presented Australia with a unique opportunity to strengthen its relationship with the UK.
-A bilateral Australia-UK Trade Working Group has been working since 2016 to scope out the parameters of a Free Trade Agreement for negotiation post-Brexit.
+An Australia-UK Trade Working Group has been working since 2016 to scope out the parameters of a Free Trade Agreement for negotiation post-Brexit.

 The UK is now looking to its future outside of the EU.
-The UK Government’s vision of a “Global Britain” campaign includes looking to old friends and working to increase global trade.
+The UK Government’s vision of a “Global Britain” campaign includes looking to old friends and working to increase trade and investment.

 Australia is seen by the UK as a key trading partner post-Brexit and the High Commission is capitalising on this.

-The UK is our equal 7th largest two-way trading partner, worth $27.8 billion in 2017-18, and our third largest services trading partner.
+The UK is our 8th largest two-way trading partner, worth $26.9 billion in 2018, and our third largest services trading partner, with Australian services exports to the UK of $5.5 billion and imports of $9.2 billion in 2018.

 Austrade’s UK Office aims to attract foreign direct investment into Australia, and promotes the Australian education sector.
 Austrade can provide access to a range of specialists to assist with market entry and expansion.